 - Develop skills to communicate regarding public health in a culturally-competent manner.

 - Demonstrate an understanding of the principles of social justice, as well as social and political conditions as they relate to public health, with special attention to the Jesuit tradition.

 The minor in public health consists of 24 credits, including three required public health courses (PH 100- Intro to Public Health, PH 300- Healthcare Systems, PH 350- Epidemiology), an approved statistics course, the first semester of second-year Spanish, and nine credits of public health-related electives approved for the program.

 For program-specific questions, please reach out to Loyola's Director of Public Health Programs:

 Keri Cranor, MPH

 Public Health in a Pandemic

-The COVID-19 pandemic is one of the biggest public health crises in our modern history.
-From researching and understanding the long-term effects of the virus to understanding how to prevent and reduce transmission in our communities, public health experts are on the frontline of the pandemic.
-At Loyola, our public health team conducts contact tracing, creates messaging to empower our students to make safe decisions, and collaborates across departments to develop a holistic public health strategy.
+The COVID-19 pandemic was one of the biggest public health crises in our modern history.
+From researching and understanding the long-term effects of the virus to understanding how to prevent and reduce transmission in our communities, public health experts have been on the frontline of the pandemic.
 As a public health major, you’ll explore how to prevent and reduce the impact of outbreaks like COVID-19 and create safer, more informed communities.